Hey guys, in this article, we are going to discuss localized content, so keep reading.

 1. How Much Does Localization Cost?

-Localization costs vary depending on the language settings and the method used for it.
-There are pro localization agencies who can do this for you.
-They may cost relatively more than hiring a freelance expert.
+Localization costs vary depending on the language settings and the method used.
+There are professional localization agencies that can do this for you.
+They may cost more than hiring a freelance expert.
 Enquire with agencies and freelancers for a quote to pick the best option for your budget.
-It is advised to go with an agency if your content is huge.
+You are advised to go with an agency if your content is huge.

 2. Should I Localize Video Content Too?

-Yes, if you want to capture your market truly, all content, including videos, must be localized.
-There are two ways you can approach it.
-You can remake the video in the target language or keep the voiceovers in English and add subtitles for the new language.
+Yes, if you want to truly capture your market, all content, including videos, must be localized.
+There are two ways to approach this.
+You can either remake the video in the target language or keep the English voiceovers and add subtitles in the new language.
 Another option is to dub the new language over the existing video.
 Subtitling an existing video is the most cost-effective.

 3. What Is The Difference Between Translation And Localization?

 The words translation and localization are often mixed up.
 Translation is the process of converting any text into a new language.
 It does not take into account any cultural nuances and local subtexts.
-Localization, on the other hand, considers many different aspects.
-One could say that translation is a part of localization.
+Localization considers many different aspects.
+Translation is a part of localization.
 Always choose localization for SEO gain and better sales.

 4. What Are Some Popular Localization Tools?

-Many pro localization tools are used by freelancers and agencies the world over.
-Each tool has unique features which may make it more suitable in specific scenarios.
+Many pro localization tools are used by freelancers and agencies all over the world.
+Each tool has unique features that may make it more suitable for specific scenarios.
 Some popular tools are:

-You can also use free tools for localization, although it is best to go with professional software for the best results.
+You can use free tools for localization.
+However, professional software usually gives the best results.

 5. Can I Use Google Translate To Localize My Content?